 If you operate in both intrastate commerce and interstate commerce, you must choose interstate commerce.

 There is an exemption in Florida for truckers hauling agricultural products within a 150 air-mile radius and some other local short-haul operations.

 What does the Florida ELD mandate mean for intrastate drivers?

 If you are an intrastate truck driver in Florida, you will need an electronic logging device (ELD) by Dec.
 31, 2019.

-Learn more about how to evaluate the perfect FMCSA-compliant ELD.
+Learn more about how to evaluate the perfect FMCSA-registered ELD.

 The KeepTruckin solution offers automatic IFTA calculation, real-time alerts for upcoming HOS violations, GPS tracking, messaging, driver scorecards, vehicle diagnostics, and more.
 It’s a one-stop solution so fleets can reduce administrative burden, minimize cost, and maximize profits.

 Learn more about our products and our special offer for Florida carriers.